How I Grow Garlic For Big Yields Every Year

 Two bulbs of seed garlic on top of a crumpled brown paper bag

-The first thing to consider before you start planting is what type of garlic works best for your climate.
+Before you start planting, consider what type of garlic works best for your climate.
 Garlic is divided into two types: softneck and hardneck.

 Generally, southern climates (warm regions) have better luck with softneck garlic.